-Treatment includes a comprehensive evaluation by a board certified psychiatrist, an individualized treatment plan, evidence-based treatment, group and individual therapy, medication management, family therapy, psychoeducation groups, and expressive therapies like yoga, art, and writing.
+Treatment is offered at the partial hospital and intensive outpatient levels of care, includes a comprehensive evaluation by a board certified psychiatrist, an individualized treatment plan, evidence-based treatment, group and individual therapy, medication management, family therapy, psychoeducation groups, and expressive therapies like yoga, art, and writing.

 Through this program, we help women to:

 - Reduce symptoms of depression, anxiety, bipolar disorders, and traumatic disorders